mkang315/RCS-YOLO/README.md

 ```

 ## Performance
 We trained and evaluated RCS-YOLO on the dataset [Br35H :: Brain Tumor Detection 2020](https://www.kaggle.com/datasets/ahmedhamada0/brain-tumor-detection).
-The txt format annotations in the folder dataset-Br35H are coverted from original json format.
+The .txt format annotations in the folder dataset-Br35H are coverted from original json format.
 We used 500 images of which in the ’train’ folder were selected as the training set, while the other 201 images in the ’val’ folder as the testing set.
 The best results are shown in bold.<br />
 <br />
 **Table 1&nbsp;&nbsp;&nbsp;&nbsp;Quantitative results of different methods.
 The best results are shown in bold.**
 | Model | Parameter | Precision | Recall | AP<sub>50</sub> | AP<sub>50:95</sub> | GFLOPs | FPS |